Gamertube583yt/easydspy/README.md

 # EasyDiscordPy

 ### 1 Step:
-Download this file to directory with your `main code file` with command `-`
+Download this package with command in terminal:
+`pip install git+`